wirekang/mouseable/README.md

 Download installer or portable executable file at **[Releases](https://github.com/wirekang/mouseable/releases)**.

 *Requires Chrome or Edge because Mouseable use [lorca](https://github.com/zserge/lorca) to draw GUI.*

 ## Limitations

 * Windows Only

-## Known Issues

 * Should run Mouseable as administrator otherwise Mouseable won't work with other administrator program such as Task Manager.

 ## Contributing